-To test these accounts, Experiment 1 first assessed changes in cue-recall performance on forward and mediated paired associates and unrelated pairs between JOL and no-JOL groups of participants.
+To test these accounts, Experiment 1 first assessed changes in cued-recall performance on forward and mediated associates and unrelated pairs between JOL and no-JOL groups of participants.
 Experiments 2 and 3 then tested whether reactivity on mediated pairs extended to recognition testing.
 Across experiments, a consistent pattern emerged: Making JOLs produced positive reactivity on forward and mediated pairs, suggesting that the requirement to make JOLs caused participants to engage in relational encoding for these pair types.
 For unrelated pairs, however, discrepancy was observed.
-When participants completed a cued-recall test, JOLs were non-reactive, a finding consistent with the broader literature on JOL reactivity (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015; etc.).
+When participants completed a cued-recall test, JOLs were non-reactive, a finding consistent with the broader literature on JOL reactivity (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015; etc.; see Double et al., 2018).
 However, contrary to findings reported by Myers et al. (2020), positive reactivity emerged for unrelated pairs when recognition testing was used.
 This finding was additionally replicated in Experiment 4, which omitted mediated pairs and provided a closer replication of Myers et al.’s design.
 Finally, a series of signal detection analyses conducted across Experiments 2-4 provided further evidence that making JOLs modified recognition memory, as discriminability was consistently higher for participants making JOLs relative to participants in the no-JOL group.
 Taken together, making JOLs consistently modified memory for related cue-target pairs, though reactivity patterns on unrelated pairs differed as a function of test type.
 Thus, it is likely that differences in reactivity on unrelated pairs reflect cued-recall and recognition tests emphasizing different cues at retrieval.

 JOL Reactivity on Mediated Associates

 Our finding that positive reactivity extended to mediated pairs within the context of cued-recall testing is consistent with a relational processing account of JOL reactivity (i.e., Halamish & Undorf, 2023; Maxwell & Huff, 2022).
-Unlike forward pairs, which contain obvious relatedness cues, the relations between concepts in mediated pairs are not readily apparent at encoding.
+Unlike forward pairs, which contain obvious relatedness cues, the relations between concepts in mediated cue-target pairs are not readily apparent at encoding.
 Cue-strengthening is therefore not likely to occur on this pair type, given the lack of visible relatedness cues.
-However, because JOLs produce positive reactivity on mediated pairs within this context, positive reactivity observed on related cue-target pairs likely reflects a relational encoding process.
+However, because JOLs produce positive reactivity on mediated associates within this context, positive reactivity observed on related cue-target pairs likely reflects a relational encoding process.
 Thus, instead of only strengthening discernable relatedness cues used to inform JOLs, we propose that providing JOLs additionally strengthens pre-existing cue-target associations.
-While these associations are automatically activated when participants encounter related cue-target pairs at encoding (Hutchison, 2003), the additional relational processing afforded by JOLs at encoding results in these associations being strengthened to a greater degree versus silent reading.
-As a result, providing JOLs benefits memory for related cue-target pairs, regardless of associative direction (i.e., forward vs. backward pairs) or whether pairs are direct or mediated associates, so long as memory is tested using a format in which cue-target relations are beneficial to retrieval (i.e., cued-recall testing).
+While these associations are automatically activated when participants encounter related cue-target pairs at encoding (Hutchison, 2003), the additional relational processing afforded by JOLs results in these associations being strengthened to a greater degree versus silent reading.
+As a result, providing JOLs benefits memory for related cue-target pairs, regardless of associative direction (i.e., forward vs. backward associates) or whether pairs are direct or mediated associates, so long as memory is tested using a format in which cue-target relations are beneficial to retrieval (i.e., cued-recall testing).
+Taken together when relatedness cues are explicit (i.e., forward associates), cue-strengthening likely occurs alongside relational encoding.
+However, for when cue-target relations are implicit, reactivity is driven primarily by relational encoding.